Yanyshpolska/kottans-frontend/README.md

 # Hi there!
-My name Anastasia.
+My name is Anastasia.
 I'm glad to join you here.
 Let's studying together!